vishnusathwikreddy/precog_tasks/README.md

 <img width="200" alt="Screenshot 1946-05-20 at 4 46 45" src="https://github.com/user-attachments/assets/2084e071-aea6-4a01-a1bb-870fce2e7996"> <img width="200" alt="Screenshot 1946-05-20 at 4 46 58" src="https://github.com/user-attachments/assets/4d7bae99-69a7-444e-991d-be83c1313b61"> <img width="200" alt="Screenshot 1946-05-20 at 4 46 19" src="https://github.com/user-attachments/assets/bb7d6132-1075-4ff1-9df1-9b1a5d7a3af7"> <img width="200" alt="Screenshot 1946-05-20 at 4 46 37" src="https://github.com/user-attachments/assets/26f1085a-740d-4fc9-b4c8-63e2b000df00">

-Observation : Word2Vec models gives good embeddings that captures meaning of words better than FastText model.
+Observation: Word2Vec models give good embeddings that capture meaning of words better than FastText model.

-I have also tried to create word embeddings using tensorflow embedding layer.
-I added embedding layer with LSTMs and Dense layers.
-I tried to train the model with next word prediction so that it can adjust the word embeddings with back propagation but it failed very badly.
+I have also tried to create word embeddings using TensorFlow embedding layer.
+I added an embedding layer with LSTMs and Dense layers.
+I tried to train the model with next-word prediction so that it could adjust the word embeddings with backpropagation but it failed very badly.
 So I did not include that code in the tasks.

 Task - 2 Phrase similarity.

 In this task word embeddings have to be converted into phrase embeddings, and then a binary classifier has to be built to classify them as similar(1) or not (0).

-Phrases generally don't carry any much semantic meaning or context compared to sentences.
+Phrases generally don't carry much semantic meaning or context compared to sentences.
 So for every phrase in the dataset, stop words are removed and each word is converted into (300,) dimensional vector.
 For OOV words, a zero vector of (300,) dimension is assigned.
 There are 7004 training examples, 1000 val examples and 2000 test examples in the dataset.

 For generating embeddings I have downloaded 'wiki-news-300d-1M.vec.zip'  from 'https://fasttext.cc/docs/en/english-vectors.html'.
 It is a pretrained  FastText model file containing word embeddings.